 Why we're peat-free.

-At Rymer Trees we know how important it is to reduce the demand on peat bogs, that's why we're 100% free.
+At Rymer Trees and Hedging we know how important it is to reduce the demand on peat bogs, that's why we're 100% free.

 A peat bog highlighting the beauty that we could lose if we don’t all go peat-free.